kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### Group's session data

-* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Three Types of Session Data](Three-Types-of-Session-Data.html))
+~~* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Three Types of Session Data](Three-Types-of-Session-Data.html))~~

 ### Other variables

 * `jatos.version` - Current version of the jatos.js library
+* `jatos.channelSendingTimeoutTime` - Time to wait for an answer after sending a message via a channel
+* `jatos.httpTimeout` - Time to wait for an answer of an HTTP request by jatos.js